 - Parents of children involved in a production are encouraged to take an active part in the care of the children when being involved with the society.
-All parents of children involved in a production will be given a copy of the Child Protection Policy
+All parents of children involved in a production will be given a copy of the Safeguarding Policy

 - All parents should collect or arrange to have their children collected, after rehearsals and performances; it is not the responsibility of the society to transport children.

 - The society will attempt to ensure that no adult has unsupervised contact with a child.

 - If possible, there will always be two adults in an area when working with children.